TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-integratewithappservices.md

 ## **Recommended Steps**

-* **If  your App Service cannot access Key Vault due to a firewall issue, please read the following guidance.**
+* **If your App Service cannot access Key Vault due to a firewall issue, please read the following guidance:**

 Azure App Services is a Key Vault trusted service **only** for the scenario of deploying a certificate.
 All other operations in Azure App Service do not qualify as a Key Vault trusted service.
-To resolve this issue, you must grant your App Service access through the Key Vault Firewall by performing the following steps.
+To resolve this issue, you must grant your App Service access through the Key Vault Firewall by performing the following steps:

   1. Navigate to your App Service resource in the Azure portal
   2. Click on "Properties" in the App Service settings